Estard/TGA/README.md

 The RenderPassInfo struct requires the following parameters:
 ```
 struct RenderPassInfo{
   std::vector<Shader> shaderStages;           // The Shaders to be executed in this RenderPass.
-Must be ordererd in accordance with the shader stages of the graphics pipeline (i.e vertex before fragment, no duplicate stages, etc.)
+Must be ordererd in accordance with the shader stages of the graphics pipeline (i.e vertex before fragment, no duplicate stages, etc.).
+If using a compute shader it has to be the only stader stage
   std::variant<Texture, Window> renderTarget; // Where the result of the fragment shader stage will be saved.
 Keep in mind that a Window can have several framebuffers and only one is written at a time
   ClearOperation clearOperations;             // Determines if the renderTarget and/or depth-buffer should be cleared
   VertexLayout vertexLayout;                  // Describes the format of the vertices in the vertex-buffer